pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 The next tasks belong to stage 2, which is still very much a research stage.
 Here are some of the most obvious tasks:

--   designing the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink");
+-   design the [Secure Contract Signing protocol](/wiki/Secure_Contract_Signing_Protocol "wikilink");
--   designing how to describe [Contracts](/wiki/Contracts "wikilink").
+-   design how to describe [Contracts](/wiki/Contracts "wikilink").

 Methodology
 -----------